Skip to Content

 • CH Rodriguez’s Gator Rom

-Mr. Williams went to breed Satin Lady with a Nigger dog of the Tutor bloodline which belonged to J.E. king at Wichita Falls, Texas.
+Mr. Williams went to breed Satin Lady with a Nigger dog of the Tutor bloodline, which belonged to J.E.
+King in Wichita Falls, Texas.

 This breeding produced three puppies: Alligator, a big and ugly dog; Soko, a small dog with a bulldog’s looks; and Susan Renee, which also had the looks of a bulldog.